The Evolutionary Trap: Why Humans Were Doomed to Diminishment

 The Intelligence Paradox

 Perhaps any intelligence that evolves through natural selection hits this same wall.
-The very traits that make a species successful enough to develop technology—competitiveness, short-term thinking, resource exploitation, tribal loyalty—become civilizationally suicidal once that technology reaches planetary scale.
+The very traits that make a species successful enough to develop technology—competitiveness, short-term thinking, resource exploitation, tribal loyalty—become civilizationally unsustainable once that technology reaches planetary scale.

 The Temporal Tragedy